Hire a Digital Marketer or a Digital Agency?

 Key Advantages of Hiring an Agency

-• Higher Costs: Retainers can be expensive, often starting at several thousand dollars per month.
+• Higher Costs: Monthly retainers often start at several thousand dollars.

-• Slower Response Time: Changes may need approval through multiple layers.
+• Slower Adjustments: Campaign changes may require approval through multiple layers, reducing agility.

 Practical Scenarios for Business Owners